jrialland/terminal_in_browser/readme.md

-A terminal window in your web browser.
+A terminal window in your web browser, using node-pty, express and websockets

 <pre>
 npm start &